dotnet/sdk/README.md

                      the current directory for one.
   -v, --verbosity    Set the verbosity level.
 Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and
                      diag[nostic]
+  --check            Terminate with non-zero exit code if any files formatted.
   --version          Display version information
 ```